-The book voucher time frame begins finals week and ends Friday of the second week of the following quarter.
-For example, if a book voucher is needed for the fall quarter, it may be requested starting finals week of the summer quarter through Friday of the second week of the fall quarter.
-Book vouchers are only applicable for purchases made on our virtual bookstore eCampus.
+The book voucher period spans from finals week to Friday of the second week of the following quarter.
+For example, if a book voucher is needed for the fall quarter, it can be requested starting with the summer quarter's finals week and ending on Friday of the second week of the fall quarter.
+Book vouchers are only valid for purchases made on our eCampus Virtual Bookstore.

-Book Voucher Procedure
+Book Voucher Eligibility

-To be eligible for a book voucher, a student must meet the following requirements:
+To be eligible for a book voucher, a student must fulfill the following requirements:

-- 1. Have excess financial aid awarded and accepted after tuition costs are subtracted from his/her financial aid package sufficient to cover the book voucher request. - 2.
-Maintain Satisfactory Academic Progress. - 3.
-Be registered for classes at least half-time for the upcoming term. - Have no overdue balance on his/her account or have been approved for an exception to register with an outstanding balance.
+• After subtracting tuition fees from his or her financial aid package, have enough financial aid in accepted status to fund the book voucher request amount.

+- Maintain Satisfactory Academic Progress. - Be registered for the following term on at least a half-time basis. - Have no past-due debt on his or her account or have been granted an exception to register with an outstanding balance.